Neptune-Crypto/neptune-core/README.md

  - To build, use `make build`.
  - To install, use `make install`.
  - To run lint, compile, and run tests use `make all`.
 Note that this does *not* run install.
- - To run the benchmarks and generate the benchmark report, use `make bench`, or run `cargo criterion --bench <specific-benchmark>`.

-During development you can use `cargo` instead of `make` for the above commands. using `make` makes the compiler treat all warnings as errors, which we want for higher code quality.
-To send arguments to the Neptune Core program in a development setting use `cargo run -- [<flag> [<value>] [<flag> [<value>]]...]`, e.g. `cargo run -- --peers 8.8.101.69:9798 --peers 8.8.2.123:9798 --mine --listen-addr 10.64.111.55`.
+During development you can use `cargo` instead of `make` for the above commands.
+Using `make` makes the compiler treat all warnings as errors, which we want for higher code quality.
+To send arguments to the Neptune Core program in a development setting use `cargo run -- [<flag> [<value>] [<flag> [<value>]]...]`, e.g: `cargo run -- --peers 8.8.101.69:9798 --peers 8.8.2.123:9798 --mine --listen-addr 10.64.111.55`.

 ## RPC
 This software includes an RPC client to invoke procedures in the daemon.
 This can be invoked from another terminal window when the daemon is running.
 To get all available RPC commands, execute
 ```
-cargo run --bin rpc -- --help
+cargo run --bin rpc_client -- --help
 ```

 To get e.g. the block height of a running daemon, execute
 ```
-cargo run --bin rpc -- --server-addr 127.0.0.1:<rpc_port> block-height
+cargo run --bin rpc_client -- --server-addr 127.0.0.1:<rpc_port> block-height
 ```

 ## Logging